 Tip #11: Don’t Hunt Down the Master Sword Right Away

 It may be tempting to make a beeline right for the Master Sword when you start Breath of the Wild – after all, it’s the only unbreakable blade in the game.
 However, bide your time and build up your power as it’s no simple task to obtain it, and you have to be deemed worthy enough to wield it.
 Top tip (without spoiling too much), make sure you find it after you’ve obtained a sizeable number of hearts – and, no, temporary ones don’t count.

-If you’re short on Rupees, hunt down the glowing blue rabbits and take aim with your bow.
-Instead of turning into raw meat, they spew out glorious piles of the valuable gemstones.
+If you’re short on Rupees, hunt down the glowing blue rabbits and aim with your bow.
+Instead of turning into raw meat, they spew out glorious piles of valuable gemstones.
 You can’t catch them either, so your only option is to kill it, which is a tad depressing.

 Tip #14: Don’t Worry about Completing the Main Quest Too Early